Documentation

 • Reactor Export Formats

-It MUST export the function interface:
+The module MUST export the following function interfaces:

 allocate(size i32) -> i32